dancmc/comp90054-pacman-wiki/Value-Iteration.md

 Our agents are located at (30,13) and (30,14).
 In this strategy, the offensive agent is to be first moved towards the half line.
-Then as soon as it crosses the half-line it turns into a Pacman, and then the closest dot is searched for and is from where the value iteration calculations are to be performed.
+Then as soon as it crosses the half line it turns into a pacman, and then the closest dot is searched for and is from where the value iteration calculations are to be performed.
 Essentially the closest dot is given a positive V(s) value while the rest of the locations between the agent’s location and the dot’s location are given the V(s) value of